CipiOrhei/TMBuD/README.md

     }

 To create the standard dataset sub-folders please run parse_database.py using _python parse_database.py --variant STANDARD.
 The files structure can be changed from _files.txt_.
-Variants one can build:
+Variants one can build:\
-	STANDARD - creates all 3 dataset of labels, edges and images BUILDING_DET_3 - creates a dataset of images where 3 images of each building are used for learning and at least 1 image for testing.
-The files are renamed to be similar tu ZuBuD dataset.
+STANDARD - creates all 3 dataset of labels, edges and images\
+BUILDING_DET_3 - creates a dataset of images where 3 images of each building are used for learning and at least 1 image for testing.
+The files are renamed to be similar tu ZuBuD dataset \
+SEMSEG_EVAL_FULL - creates a dataset of images with labeled ground truth\

 Variant BUILDING_DET_3 is still under development, so the number of images will keep increasing and mai change between TRAIN and TEST.